Belgium in World War I: German invasion

-When World War I began, Germany invaded neutral Belgium and Luxembourg as part of the Schlieffen Plan, in an attempt to capture Paris quickly by catching the French off guard by invading through neutral countries.
+When World War I began, the Imperial German Army invaded neutral Belgium and Luxembourg as part of the Schlieffen Plan, in an attempt to capture Paris quickly by catching the French off guard through an invasion via neutral countries.
 It was this action that technically caused the British to enter the war, as they were still bound by the 1839 agreement to protect Belgium in the event of war.
-On 2 August 1914, the German government demanded that German armies be given free passage through Belgian territory, although this was refused by the Belgian government on 3 August.
+On 2 August 1914, the German government requested that German armies be given free passage through Belgian territory.
+This was refused by the Belgian government on 3 August.

 King Albert I addressed his Parliament on 4 August, saying "Never since 1830 has a graver hour sounded for Belgium.
 The strength of our right and the need of Europe for our autonomous existence make us still hope that the dreaded events will not occur."
-The same day German troops invaded Belgium crossing the frontier at dawn.
+The same day, German troops started the invasion of Belgium, crossing the frontier at dawn.
 Liège was attacked on 4 August and fell on 7 August.

-It is widely claimed that the Belgian Army’s resistance during the early days of the war, with the army – around a tenth the size of the German Army – holding up the German offensive for nearly a month, gave the French and British forces time to prepare for the Marne counteroffensive later in the year.
+It is widely claimed that the Belgian Army’s resistance during the early days of the war, with the army – around a tenth the size of the German Army – holding up the German offensive for nearly a month, gave the French and British forces time to prepare for the Marne counteroffensive later in 1914.

 In fact, the German advance on Paris was almost exactly on schedule.

-The German invaders treated any resistance—such as demolition of bridges and rail lines—as illegal and subversive, shooting the offenders and burning buildings in retaliation.
+The German invaders treated any resistance—such as demolition of bridges and rail lines—as illegal and subversive, shooting the offenders and burning buildings in retaliation (see also Sack of Dinant).

 Flanders was the main base of the British Army and it saw some of the greatest loss of life on both sides of the Western Front.